 Commercial roof coating in Lancaster

 Commercial buildings in Lancaster take more weather than most owners give them credit for.
 Sitting where the Lune meets Morecambe Bay, the city catches wind-driven rain off the Irish Sea for much of the year, and flat or low-pitched commercial roofs feel it first.
-Commercial roof coating in Lancaster is often the most economical way to deal with a roof that is weathered but structurally sound: it seals and protects the existing surface rather than replacing it, which usually means lower cost, less disruption and no skip-loads of old roofing heading to landfill.
+We see a lot of weathered roofs in Lancaster that are still structurally sound, and a commercial roof coating is often the most economical way to deal with them.
+It seals and protects the existing surface rather than replacing it, which usually means lower cost, less disruption and no skip-loads of old roofing heading to landfill.

-A coating is not paint.
-The systems we specify are liquid-applied waterproofing membranes, built up to a set thickness, that cure into one continuous layer across the whole roof.
+A coating isn’t paint.
+The systems we specify are liquid-applied waterproofing membranes.
+We build them up to a set thickness, and they cure into one continuous layer across the whole roof.
 On the right roof, after proper preparation, they restore weather protection for years.
-On the wrong roof they fail, which is why everything we do starts with a survey rather than a quotation.
+On the wrong roof they fail.
+That’s why everything we do starts with a survey, not just a quote.

 The roof types common across the Lancaster area

-Lancaster’s commercial stock is a genuine mix.
-The city centre and quayside carry older masonry buildings with flat-roofed extensions and parapet details, while the estates on the edge of the city, and along the corridor towards the M6, tend to be steel portal-frame units with profiled metal sheeting.
-Between the two sit schools, healthcare buildings, rural businesses out towards Garstang, and premises with felt, asphalt or single-ply roofs of varying ages.
+Lancaster’s commercial buildings are a genuine mix.
+In the city centre and by the quayside, you’ll find older masonry buildings with flat-roofed extensions and parapet details.
+Out on the estates, closer to the M6 corridor, it’s more common to see steel portal-frame units with profiled metal sheeting.
+In between are schools, healthcare buildings, rural businesses out towards Garstang, and premises with felt, asphalt or single-ply roofs of varying ages.

-Each surface ages differently.
+Every surface ages differently.
 Metal sheets corrode at cut edges and around fixings.
 Felt blisters and splits at the seams.
-Asbestos cement becomes porous and brittle.
+Asbestos cement becomes porous and brittle, shedding fibres.
 Concrete decks suffer at joints and upstands.
-The right system, primer and preparation all depend on what is actually up there, and nobody can tell that from the ground.
+The right system, primer and preparation all depend on what’s actually up there, and nobody can tell that from the ground.

 A survey before a sales pitch

-Every enquiry follows the same path.
-We inspect the roof first: substrate condition, fixings, seams, rooflights, drainage, ponding and any signs of moisture already inside the build-up.
-You then receive a written report with photographs and a clear recommendation, which may be a coating specification, targeted repairs, or advice to budget for replacement instead.
+Every enquiry follows the same path with us.
+We inspect the roof first: the substrate condition, the fixings, seams, rooflights, drainage, any ponding and any signs of moisture already inside the build-up.
+You then receive a written report with photographs and a clear recommendation.
+That might be a coating specification, targeted repairs, or advice to budget for replacement instead.

-If a coating is the right call, the roof is prepared properly before any material goes down, and work is sequenced around your operation so the building stays in use.
-Alongside Lancaster itself we cover Morecambe, Garstang, Kendal and Preston, so premises spread across north Lancashire and into south Cumbria can be surveyed in a single visit programme.
+If a coating is the right call, we prepare the roof properly before any material goes down.
+We also sequence work around your operation so the building stays in use.
+We cover Morecambe, Garstang, Kendal and Preston, alongside Lancaster itself.
+This means premises spread across north Lancashire and into south Cumbria can often be surveyed in a single visit programme.

 - Photographic condition survey of the whole roof area